-As an undergraduate teaching assistant, you will assist other students in classes you have already taken.
+Undergraduate teaching assistants assist other students in classes they've already taken.

 We need UTAs for several very different classes, and so we are interested in candidates with any one or more of the following skills: strong English writing; strong presentation capability; strong coding skills; expertise in Python, Java, or C; expertise in hardware architectures, digital logic, or systems coding.
-It is also helpful to have performed well in previous classes in the CS major, but we very often have UTAs beyond CS students.
+UTAs do not need to be CS majors.

 The UTA position is an hourly wages job that is meant to work with and around your school schedule.
-You may be able to work as few as 2 hours per week or as many as 15-20, depending upon your experience and what is needed for the class(es) you assist with.
-Also, many of a UTA's duties can be done at home, and so the hours are often highly flexible.
-It helps if you're a CS major, but we often hire UTAs beyond CS students, so long as you possess the required skills.
+You may be able to work as few as a few hours per week or as many as 15, depending upon your experience and what is needed for the class(es) you assist with.
+Some duties can be done at home, and so the hours are often highly flexible.

-The Computer Science Department invites students of our courses to apply to be Undergraduate Teaching Assistants for Fall 2018.
+The Computer Science Department invites students of our courses to apply to be Undergraduate Teaching Assistants.
 Successful applicants:

-- have a good GPA (3.0 or higher both overall and in their major, which might not be Computer Science)
+- have a good GPA (3.0 or higher both overall and in CS courses)

 - have good communication skills and can act professionally